takn/HappyToday/README.md

 // Other alignment is a bit off
 //TODO the selection colors for bottom menu can be defined in the theme

-// Ran out of time, when fetching the stored choices from shared prefs, they are not restored in the same order.

 # Assumptions

 After adding a "other" thing, deselecting it does not remove it.
 It remains in the list of choices.